MirkoMignini/completion-progress/README.md

 completion-progress
 ===================

-DSL for defining objects completion level (score and percentage), like LinkedIn or Facebook, but works with every object!
+DSL to calculate completion level (in percentage or score) of an object based on the value of its properties.

 ## Requirements